-- Student uniforms must be cleaned and pressed and in accordance with standards for each Program.
+- Student uniforms must be cleaned and in accordance with standards for each Program.
 The student must wear their complete AESCA issued uniform in class every day: jacket; apron, skull cap and chef pants.
-Students are responsible for securing their choice of socks, closed-toe black, non-skid sole shoes (no sneakers), and a white undershirt (no logos or prints).
+Students are responsible for securing their choice of socks, closed-toe black, non-skid sole shoes (no sneakers), and a plain undershirt (no logos or prints).
 An instant read thermometer, permanent black marker, and pen must be in the pocket on the left arm of the chef jacket.
 Students must carry a spiral bound notebook in their pocket. - No visible piercings, earring or facial jewelry of any kind will be allowed at any time. - · A solid wedding band may be worn on one finger. - No jewelry on the wrists will be permitted.
 This includes watches, bracelets or wrist bands of any sort. - Fingernails must be short and clean with no fingernail polish. - Students with facial hair and existing beards must keep them closely cropped and well groomed.
 Otherwise, students must come to class with a clean-shaven face.
 Clean shaven is defined as follows: beards must be kept trimmed, neat and no longer than 1 inch.
-5 o'clock shadows in any form are not considered a beard. - In order to prevent hair from contaminating food products, all hair longer than shoulder length must be pulled back and restrained under the skull cap.
+5 o'clock shadows in any form are not considered a beard.
+Beard nets will be provided and required for neatly trimmed facial hair over 1" in length. - In order to prevent hair from contaminating food products, all hair longer than shoulder length must be pulled back and restrained under the skull cap.
 No ponytails or pigtails. - School issued black skull caps must be worn during all food production.
-No other head covers, scarves or bandannas are permitted. - Students must practice good personal hygiene (daily bathing, shampooing, and unscented deodorant). - Perfumes, aftershaves with cologne and highly scented deodorants are not permitted. - Students not in the proper uniform at the time the class begins are considered late for that day's attendance grade.
+No other head covers, scarves or bandannas are permitted. - Students must practice good personal hygiene (daily bathing, shampooing, and unscented deodorant).

+- Perfumes, aftershaves with cologne and highly scented deodorants are not permitted. - Students not in the proper uniform at the time the class begins are considered late for that day's attendance grade.
 Students may be asked to leave the classroom, and return dressed in proper uniform or may be sent home and receive an absence for the day.